List of The Price Is Right pricing games: Special rule changes

-During episodes of The Price Is Right $1,000,000 Spectacular, contestants had an opportunity to win $1 million in the Showcase Showdown for spinning a $1.00 in their bonus spin.
-If no contestant earned a bonus spin in either showcase showdown, the winner of the showcase was given the opportunity to spin the big wheel for a $1 million bonus.
-Originally, if both contestants overbid in the showcase, a new contestant was called from the audience at the end of the show to spin the big wheel for a $1 million bonus; this was later amended to let the contestant with the lower overbid spin for the money.
+During episodes of The Price Is Right $1,000,000 Spectacular, contestants had an opportunity to win $1 million in the Showcase Showdown for spinning $1.00 in their bonus spin.
+If no contestant earned a bonus spin in either Showcase Showdown, the winner of the showcase spun the Big Wheel once and could win $1 million for landing on $1.00.
+Originally, if both contestants overbid in the showcase, a new one was called from the audience at the end of the show to spin for the bonus; the rule was later changed to give the spin to the contestant with the smaller overbid.

-Episodes later titled The Price Is Right $1,000,000 Spectacular in 2008 featured rule changes to some pricing games which awarded a $1 million bonus to the contestant for achieving specific goals.
-One game in each episode was designated as the "million dollar game" and required contestants to accomplish a specific outcome to win $1 million.
-Some games required correct pricing on a first attempt ("Cover Up" and "One Away"), while others had rules modified to give a contestant a chance to win $1 million by risking prizes already won.
-"Plinko" featured a rule that gave a contestant a "golden Plinko chip" for landing three standard chips in the highest-value slot.
-If the golden Plinko chip landed in the highest-value slot, the contestant won $1 million.
+Later episodes of The Price Is Right $1,000,000 Spectacular in 2008 featured rule changes to some pricing games which awarded a $1 million bonus to the contestant for achieving specific goals.
+One game in each episode was designated as the "million dollar game" and required contestants to accomplish a specific outcome to win the bonus.
+Some games required correct pricing on a first attempt ("Cover Up" and "One Away"), while others gave contestants the option to risk their previous winnings for a chance at the bonus.
+"Plinko" awarded a golden chip to any contestant who hit the highest-value slot at least three times; if the golden chip also landed in that slot, the contestant won $1 million.

-Other rule changes have been made for specially-themed episodes, including those airing during "Big Money Week" or "Dream Car Week."
-Some games normally played for vehicles or other prizes are instead played for cash prizes, and games which regularly feature cash prizes have their awards increased.
-During "Dream Car Week," one game regularly played for a car features a higher-priced luxury car instead.
-Additionally, some games were modified to where a car is added as an additional prize.
-An example occurred in Dream Car Week for Season 51 where in 1/2 Off a contestant could win either the traditional $10,000 prize or a Range Rover.
-During "Big Money Week," other bonus cash awards are offered to contestants who win their game, and payouts for the Showcase Showdown are typically higher than standard amounts, or a car is awarded for landing on the $1.00 space during the bonus spin in "Dream Car Week".